 Shared e-mobility in the MVV area

-E-scooters and sharing may sound like Anglicisms, but they get to the heart of the matter.
-"To scoot" means to drive fast or speed away, and "sharing" describes the joint use of vehicles or services.
+E-scooters and sharing sound like Anglicisms, but they capture the essence well.
+“To scoot” means to ride quickly or whizz off, and “sharing” describes the joint use of vehicles or services.

-Services offered by Dott, emmy, Lime and Bolt enable flexible and uncomplicated travel, especially in areas where public transport does not provide complete coverage.
+Services from Dott, emmy, Lime or Bolt enable flexible and hassle-free travel, particularly in areas where public transport does not provide full coverage.
 E-scooters and e-kickscooters complement the low-emission mobility mix in the MVV area and offer a practical alternative for short journeys or connections between modes of transport.

-Shared mobility providers make their vehicles available for hire, including clear rental conditions.
+Shared mobility providers make their vehicles available for hire, with clear terms and conditions.
 These agile two-wheelers thus contribute to modern, sustainable mobility in the MVV area.

 Electric scooter sharing

 Electric scooters are heavier, more stable and more comfortable than electric kick scooters, as they are similar to mopeds and have a seat.
-They are easy to use: install the app, register, find a scooter, unlock it, put on a helmet and off you go.
-You can end your journey anywhere within the rental area where the scooter can be parked legally and without causing any obstruction.
+They are easy to use: install the app, register, find a scooter, unlock it, put on your helmet and set off.
+You can end your journey anywhere within the hire zone where the scooter can be parked legally and without causing an obstruction.

 Important rules:

-- Helmets are compulsory – a helmet is always on board.
+- Helmets are compulsory – a helmet is always provided.

 - Minimum age: 18 years.

-- EU/EEA driving licence required (motorcycle class A or car class B).
+- EU/EEA driving licence required (Class A motorcycle or Class B car).

-- No alcohol, no drugs, no impairing medication.
+- No alcohol, no drugs, no medication that impairs judgement.

-- A second person may be carried; two helmets should be on board.
+- A second passenger is permitted; there should be two helmets on board.

 - Anyone who cannot reach the footrests or hold on securely is not permitted to ride.